All institutions, including ECP, not independent: CJP observes on Absar Alam’s ‘media coercion’ note

 “Was the approval of the federal cabinet taken?
 Was this committee formed under the Inquiry Commission Act?” the judge asked.
 Here, Justice Isa said that if this was not so, then the notification of the commission was a mere piece of paper.

-“This committee too is illegal,” the CJP stated and then proceeded to ask why the inquiry was not conducted under the Inquiry Commission Act.
+“This committee too is illegal,” the CJP stated and then asked why the inquiry was not conducted under the Inquiry Commission Act.
 “Let’s suppose that the committee summons Absar Alam but he doesn’t show up.
 What will you do then?” he asked.

 A committee formed under the Inquiry Commission Act has powers and all institutions are bound to cooperate with it, the chief justice pointed out.
 “No one will appear before your committee,” he told the AGP.